COSTS BUDGETING IN BIG CASES: COSTS BUDGETS DO NOT PREVENT REASONABLE AND PROPORTIONATE COSTS BEING RECOVERED

 THIRD PARTY (RIGHTS AGAINST INSURERS) ACT 2010 IS NOT RETROSPECTIVE: PARLIAMENT COULD EASILY HAVE SAID OTHERWISE

-In Redman -v- Zurich Insurance PLC [2017] EWHC 1919 (QB) Mr Justice Turner held that the provisions of the Third Party (Rights Against Insurers) Act 2010 is not retrospective.
+In Redman -v- Zurich Insurance PLC [2017] EWHC 1919 (QB) Mr Justice Turner held that the provisions of the Third Party (Rights Against Insurers) Act 2010 are not retrospective.
 “If Parliament had intended the 2010 regime retrospectively to apply to…

 WITNESS STATEMENTS DIRECT: MEMORY, GESTMIN £15 MILLION AND QUITE A LOT OF ALCOHOL: A HEADY BREW